MF Global customers to seek subpoenas for Corzine, others

 NEW YORK (Reuters) - A group of former MF Global customers says it plans to seek court permission to subpoena the commodities broker’s executives, including former CEO Jon Corzine, who was blamed in a congressional report this month for MF Global’s collapse.

-The Commodity Customer Coalition, an advocate for trader customers who lost money when MF Global went under, plans to file court papers as soon as Tuesday.
-They will seek to subpoena Corzine, Chief Financial Officer Henri Steenkamp, Chief Operating Officer Bradley Abelow and others, coalition leader James Koutoulas told Reuters on Monday.
+The Commodity Customer Coalition, an advocate for trader customers who lost money when MF Global went under, plans to file court papers as soon as Tuesday seeking to subpoena Corzine, Chief Financial Officer Henri Steenkamp, Chief Operating Officer Bradley Abelow and others, coalition leader James Koutoulas told Reuters on Monday.

 While Corzine has stepped down, some executives remain at the company, assisting in its wind-down.
 Abelow, the highest-ranking executive still at the firm, just last week gave his notice and is leaving at the end of the week, a person familiar with the matter told Reuters on Monday.

 MF Global MFGLQ.PK went bankrupt in October 2011 after its heavy exposure to European sovereign debt spooked investors.
-The case has become a political fire storm as investigators in congress and elsewhere try to identify the source of an estimated $1.6 billion hole in customer trading accounts.
+The case has become a political fire storm as congressional and other investigators have tried to identify the source of an estimated $1.6 billion hole in customer trading accounts.

 Corzine’s role has been unclear.
 James Giddens, the trustee liquidating MF’s broker-dealer unit, said in a June report that Corzine failed to address growing liquidity needs as he built the firm into a global investment powerhouse.